buddhist-uni/buddhist-uni.github.io/_content/excerpts/itbw_general-intro_bodhi.md

 ---
-title: "The General Introduction to In The Buddha's Words"
+title: "The General Introduction to *In The Buddha's Words*"
 authors: [bodhi]
 chapter: 0
 from_book: in-the-buddhas-words_bodhi